-Name of the e document Code of Ethics and Business Conduct External Communication Global Policy Criminal Compliance Policy Gender Equality Policy Whistleblowing Policy Global Health & Safety Guidelines
+Name of the document Code of Ethics and Business Conduct Conflict of Interests Group Policy Anti-Corruption Group Policy Gender Equality Policy Whistleblowing Policy Global Health & Safety Guidelines Gifts, Entertainment and Hospitality Policy

 ^{} The fixed remuneration of the Board of Directors Members is equal.
-The differences are related to the Board Committees where the directors are members.
+The differences are related to the membership in the Board Committees.
+Due to changes in the composition of the Board during 2023, average remuneration was calculated on annualized basis.